-Natalyn Mosby Archibong is serving her fourth term as a member of the Atlanta City Council.
+Natalyn Mosby Archibong is serving her fifth term as a member of the Atlanta City Council.

-She is a proud graduate of Atlanta Public Schools, and earned her bachelor’s degree in psychology from Georgia Southwestern University, a Master of Public Administration degree from Georgia State University, and her Juris Doctorate degree from the University of Georgia.
+Natalyn is a proud Atlanta Public Schools graduate.
+She has earned a bachelor’s degree in psychology from Georgia Southwestern University, a Master of Public Administration degree from Georgia State University, and a Juris Doctorate degree from the University of Georgia.

 Prior to her election in 2001, Natalyn was very active in many civic and community organizations.
-She founded the East Atlanta Business Association, and served three consecutive terms as its president.
-Under her leadership, the East Atlanta Village grew to become a distinctive commercial node, attracting a diverse and eclectic mix of businesses providing retail, entertainment, food, and services.
-As an educational activist, Natalyn served as corporate secretary for APPLE Corps, Inc., and she established a parent sponsored public school advocacy group, OASIS: Organized Association of Schools in Southeast Atlanta.
+She founded the East Atlanta Business Association and served three consecutive terms as its president.
+Under her leadership, the East Atlanta Village became a distinctive commercial node, attracting a diverse and eclectic mix of businesses providing retail, entertainment, food, and services.
+As an education activist, Natalyn served as corporate secretary for APPLE Corps, Inc., and established Organized Association of Schools in Southeast Atlanta (OASIS)—a parent sponsored public school advocacy group.

-Professionally, Natalyn began her career as an educational evaluator with the State Department of Education.
+Professionally, Natalyn began her career as an education evaluator with the Georgia Department of Education.
 Later, she served as the Crim Cluster coordinator through The Atlanta Project and became the executive director of the DeKalb Initiative for Children and Families.
 She is currently an attorney in private practice and her office is located within the council district she serves.

-Natalyn was introduced to excellence in education, civic involvement and public service early in life by her parents.
+Early on, Natalyn’s parents introduced her to excellence in education, civic involvement and public service.
 In fact, public service has become a family tradition.
-Her father, Nathaniel Mosby (an Army veteran and career Federal Government employee), was a former DeKalb County Commissioner.
+Her father, Nathaniel Mosby (an Army veteran and career Federal Government employee), was the second African-American to serve on the DeKalb County Commission.
 Her mother, Gwendolyn Mosby, is a retired Atlanta Public School teacher.

 Natalyn currently serves as the chair of the Community Development/Human Services committee, and as a member on Finance/Executive and Transportation Committees, and Committee on Council.

-Her legislative accomplishments include sponsoring zoning legislation which resulted in the Edgewood Retail District and the creation of over 1,600 jobs and more than 10.1 million dollars in tax revenue; establishing a taskforce to study the environmental hazards associated with second-hand smoke; legislation acquiring more than 10 acres of greenspace in District 5; legislation directing the City’s Chief Financial Officer to provide greater transparency in matters regarding the City’s financial standing; and legislation establishing a 911 Taskforce to resolve jurisdictional issues involving Atlanta-in-DeKalb emergency response.
+Her legislative accomplishments include sponsoring zoning legislation which resulted in the Edgewood Retail District and the creation of over 1,600 jobs and more than 10.1 million dollars in annual tax revenue; Sponsoring the Imagine Memorial Project, which created transportation and comprehensive planning along the Memorial Drive corridor; establishing a taskforce to study the environmental hazards associated with second-hand smoke; legislation acquiring more than 10 acres of greenspace in District 5; Sponsoring legislation creating the historic designation for Pratt Pullman Yard; providing funding for two new LEED certified fire stations; legislation directing the City’s Chief Financial Officer to provide greater transparency in matters regarding the City’s financial standing; and establishing the City of Atlanta housing commission to study affordable housing initiatives and opportunities in the City of Atlanta.